feddieminas/django_fantasy_foot_track/README.md

 Additional plans to be implemented in the future would be :

 - thread on comments (reply to)
-- Database wise, categories classes could all belong in a single model class with an inner column field called category, along with the other current fields
+- Database wise, categories classes could all belong in a single model class with an inner column field called category, along with the other current fields.
+  In addition, namespace on top level settings urls to refer to an exact name (ex. save_curr_page (at influence app) to stay as a single name for all categories apps rather than the current cre_save_curr_page (at creativity app) or thr_save_curr_page view function (at threat app))
 - Profile section
-  - to insert detailed data per card created by the user (for ex. accordion or group/ungroup)
+  - Extension of bullet one point in Features Left to Implement
     - possibility of an owner to edit the card before any comment applies or delete without the need to make a request to the admin
-    - A table to be created with columns :
+    - A sample table as an example :

       | Category        | Card_Name      | Comments No | Edit Btn | Delete Btn |
       | -------------   |:-------------: | -----:      | -----:   | -----:     |